-- Read a Story:
+Read a Story:

-Ask Who, What, When, Where questions.
-Start with simple questions and wait for your child's response.
-You can also point to the pictures while you read to build your child's vocabulary.
+- Ask Who, What, When, Where questions. - Start with simple questions and wait for your child's response. - You can also point to the pictures while you read to build your child's vocabulary.

--Finding Circles in a Magazine:
+Finding Circles in a Magazine:

-Look at a magazine and find all circle shapes in it.
-Have him/her point to them and trace them with his/her fingers.
-If it is too hard, help trace them by holding his/her hand softly around the shape.
+- Look at a magazine and find all circle shapes in it.
+Have him/her point to them and trace them with his/her fingers. - If it is too hard, help trace them by holding his/her hand softly around the shape.
 For example: If you see a car, show him/her one wheel, talk about the shape, help him/her trace it and ask him/her "Do you see another shape just like this one" while pointing to the wheel and tracing it at the same time.

--Finding Squares Around the House:
+Finding Squares Around the House:

-Have your child find 3 items in your house that have the shape of a square.
+• Have your child find 3 items in your house that have the shape of a square.
 First show him/her the shape by tracing it around the furniture with your finger.
 Have him/her trace it with his/her fingers and help him/her look for more.

-- Writing a letter:
+Writing a letter:

 Write a letter to a relative.
 Make sure the child knows the relative, talk about the last time the child saw the relative, have your child tell you what to write and have him/her sign it.
-Go to the Post Office with your child and mail the letter.
+Go to the mail box with your child and mail the letter.

-- Reading a Story:
+Reading a Story:

-Have your child read a story to you.
+Have your child read a story to you or to a family member or even to the dog or a stuffed toy.
 Let him/her choose the book he/she wants to read.
 Allow him/her to pretend while making up the story and showing you the pictures.

-- Find your Favorite Fast Food Restaurant:
+Find your Favorite Fast Food Restaurant:

-Take a car ride with your child to find McDonald's, Burger King, or Kentucky Fried Chicken.
+- Take a car ride with your child to find McDonald's, Burger King, or Kentucky Fried Chicken.
 While driving talk about why is it his/her favorite place.
 Have him/her tell you what the place looks like.
-Once you arrive there, have him/her point the place out to you.
+Once you arrive there, have him/her point the place out to you. - Note, if you are not going to go into the restaurant be sure to prepare your child during the drive or before you leave home that you won't be going in or ordering.

--Let's go to the Library:
+Let's go to the Library:

-Visit the library with your child.
+- Visit the library with your child.
 First talk about the library.
-What do you find there, why do you go, what do you do once you're there.
-Talk to him/her in a quiet voice and explain that in this place, people come to read books and he/she needs to be quiet.
-Go to the children's book section and have him/her pick a book to look at.
+What do you find there, why do you go, what do you do when you are there. - Talk to him/her in a quiet voice and explain that in this place, people come to read books and he/she needs to be quiet.
+Go to the children's book section and have him/her pick a book to look at. - If it's not possible to take a trip to the library, pretend by setting up a small book shelf of books at home.